opensearch-project/documentation-website/_data-prepper/core-apis.md

 # Core APIs

 All Data Prepper instances expose a server with some control APIs.
 By default, this server runs on port 4900.
-Some plugins, especially source plugins may expose other servers.
-These will be on different ports, and their configurations are independent of the core API.
+Some plugins, especially source plugins, may expose other servers that run on different ports.
+Configurations for these plugins are independent of the core API.
 For example, to shut down Data Prepper, you can run the following curl request:

 ```
 curl -X POST http://localhost:4900/shutdown